MAPS Air Museum

-The MAPS Air Museum is an aviation museum in Green, Ohio, United States.
+The MAPS Air Museum is an aviation museum in North Canton, Ohio, United States.
 Run by the Military Aviation Preservation Society, it is located off SR241 on the west side of the Akron-Canton Regional Airport.

 The museum holds more than 50 aircraft, most on loan from the U.S. Air Force or Navy for restoration.
 It also has two aircraft from the Goodyear Rubber Company.
-The aircraft are displayed in a former U.S. Air National Guard hangar and on an adjacent tarmac.

-Its collection of rare artifacts includes the gondola from the "Spirit of Akron", a Goodyear blimp.